KavetiRohith/Naval-Mine-Detection-using-tensorflow/README.md

 # Naval-Mine-Detection-using-tensorflow
 Naval Mine Detection using tensorflow

-The code in NMI-detector for naval mine detector uses the following libraries
+The code in NMI-Detector.py for naval mine detector uses the following libraries

 sklearn for splitting the data into training and testing data, and for label encoding